-Lines of evidence: identifying natural and human drivers
+Lines of Evidence: Identifying Natural and Human Drivers

 The climate is a globally interconnected system driven by solar energy.
-Scientists in the 19th-century established the main physical principles governing Earth’s temperature.
+Scientists in the 19th century established the main physical principles governing Earth’s temperature.
 By 1822, the principle of radiative equilibrium (the balance between absorbed solar radiation and the energy Earth re-radiates into space) had been articulated, and the atmosphere’s role in retaining heat had been likened to a greenhouse (Fourier, 1822).
-The primary explanations for natural climate change — greenhouse gases, orbital factors, solar irradiance, continental position, volcanic outgassing, silicate rock weathering, and the formation of coal and carbonate rock — were all identified by the late 1800s (Fleming, 1998; Weart, 2008).
+The primary explanations for natural climate change – greenhouse gases, orbital factors, solar irradiance, continental position, volcanic outgassing, silicate rock weathering, and the formation of coal and carbonate rock – were all identified by the late 19th century (Fleming, 1998; Weart, 2008).